Spillover (experiment): Using inverse probability weights

+Regression approaches

-In some settings, estimating the variability of a spillover effect creates additional difficulty.
+In non-experimental settings, estimating the variability of a spillover effect creates additional difficulty.
 When the research study has a fixed unit of clustering, such as a school or household, researchers can use traditional standard error adjustment tools like cluster-robust standard errors, which allow for correlations in error terms within clusters but not across them.
 In other settings, however, there is no fixed unit of clustering.
 In order to conduct hypothesis testing in these settings, the use of randomization inference is recommended.
 This technique allows one to generate p-values and confidence intervals even when spillovers do not adhere to a fixed unit of clustering but nearby units tend to be assigned to similar spillover conditions, as in the case of fuzzy clustering.